What is copy, and why should you care?

 Content and copy go hand in hand.
 They don’t need to be written by the same person, but they should be informed by the same marketing plan.

-While you probably need to whip up fresh content on a regular basis, copy might be somewhat static—you can keep your website “About” page the same for years with no detriment to your sales.
+While you probably need to whip up fresh content on a regular basis, copy might be somewhat static.
+You can keep your website “About” page the same for a year or two with no detriment to sales.
+(Though really, you ought to spruce it up once in a while.)

 What the heck do copywriters do once you hire them, anyway?